ART & PERSONAL LEADERSHIP

 In an accelerated world and ecological disastrous times, we desperately need new leadership.
 We need radical new ways of being and doing.
 The transition towards a sustainable future starts with you.
 We need new stories, new values, a whole lot of courage and imagination in growing the future we long for.

+We all have the agency to create change and to impact those around us, our communities, and the natural world.
 Personal leadership is all about how you show up in the world.
 It has nothing to do with a title, an organization diagram, having employees, or other types of formalities.
 This course welcomes people from all backgrounds.

 ART, COURAGE, AND ACCOUNTABILITY